Sable/wu-wei-handbook/create-new-experiment.md

     wu run replication # Asks user input for platform short-name wu report

 We strongly encourage the distribution of experiment files alongside results to make replication easier for others.
+A reference for all experiment description properties is available [here](https://github.com/Sable/wu-wei-handbook#experiment).